Jatinkkalra/hardhat-smartcontract-lottery/README.md

 # Objective

+## Contracts

+### lottery.sol

 1. Enter the lottery (paying some amount)
 2. Pick a random winner (verifiably random) (Winner to be selected once a parameter is satisfied.
 Eg: time, asset price, money in liquidity pool etc)
 3. Completely automated winner selection
    > The following should be true in order to return true:
    >
    > 1. Our time internal should have passed
    > 2. The lottery should have atleast 1 player, and have some ETH
    > 3. Our subscription is funded with LINK
    > 4. The lottery should be in an "open" state.

-# Steps:
+#### Steps:

 1. Objective 1/3: Enter the Lottery: enterLottery() Function